 A person diagnosed with DCIS usually meets with a breast surgeon first.
 The doctor will assess the tumor’s size, grade, and hormone-receptor status, as well as other risk factors that are important for treatment decisions.
 For example, should a patient get genetic testing for inherited mutations such as BRCA1 or BRCA2, which are known to raise risk for future breast cancer?
 Do they have a strong family history of the disease?Back to top

 What’s the most effective treatment for DCIS?

-Surgery is nearly always the first treatment for DCIS, and it is very effective.
+Surgery is typically the first treatment for DCIS, and it is very effective.
 There are two types of surgery used for DCIS.
-The less-invasive option is a lumpectomy, in which a surgeon removes the area that’s abnormal as well as a little bit of the normal tissue around it.
-This is called a margin.
-The other is a mastectomy, which involves removing the entire breast.
+The less-invasive option is a lumpectomy, in which a surgeon removes the area of DCIS as well as a little bit of the normal tissue around it, also referred to as a margin.
+The other option is a mastectomy, which involves removing the entire breast.

-Most women with DCIS undergo a lumpectomy, possibly followed by additional treatments.
+Most people with DCIS undergo a lumpectomy, possibly followed by additional treatments.
 In some cases, a mastectomy is recommended, especially if the DCIS covers a large area or appears in multiple spots throughout the breast.
 With either of these surgeries, the survival rate is excellent.
-Our job is to figure out which type of surgery makes sense.Back to top
+Our job is to figure out which type of surgery is best for each patient.Back to top

 Is surgery always necessary for DCIS?

 We almost always recommend surgery.
 Even though DCIS is noninvasive and not life-threatening, it has the potential to turn into something more serious.
 When we do surgery for DCIS, 20% of the time we find an invasive cancer in the tissue that we did not know about from the needle biopsy.
 For this reason, the only time we don’t do surgery for DCIS is when we think the risks of the surgery don’t outweigh the benefits.
 For example, some patients might not be able to tolerate the procedure because of their age or other health problems.Back to top